isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 ## Loan of MGS Uniform One

-Please [use this LINK](https://docs.google.com/forms/d/e/1FAIpQLScu6bQdz1x6gAo8xruDzLvMOLrFg-Nq_Ws3eYHdJhVAWzZ7XA/viewform) for the loan of MGS Uniform One.
+[Use this LINK](https://docs.google.com/forms/d/e/1FAIpQLScu6bQdz1x6gAo8xruDzLvMOLrFg-Nq_Ws3eYHdJhVAWzZ7XA/viewform) to book a slot for loaning the MGS Uniform One.

-Uniform One can be collected at our Outreach Office at the P/VP’s office on Level 3.
+Uniform One can be collected from the Outreach Office at the P/VP’s office on Level 3.
 Be punctual.
 Ring the doorbell or knock the door for assistance.